coldBl00d/gemCalc/README.md

 # gemCalc
 TODO
-gems required for buying given amout of elixir, gold, and darkelixir</br>
+gems required for buying given amout of elixir, gold, and darkelixir

-troop composition for best timing</br>
+troop composition for best timing

 UI